Deadline: February 28, 2021

 - Abstract: Abstract: 250-word abstract for papers, posters, lightning talks, installations/performances and 500-word proposals for panels, roundtables, and workshops.

 - Format for the session

 While proposals should be clearly linked to existing scholarly debates, formal citations are not required except for direct quotation.
 Submissions will be evaluated using fully anonymous peer review, so please omit identifying information, including author name and affiliation, in the narrative of the proposal when you upload to ConfTool.

 While our CFP has been released in English, Spanish, and French, we welcome proposals for contributions in other languages.
 Proposals will be reviewed in the language of submission.
 Regardless of the language of your proposal, please ensure that your five keywords are in English to facilitate program scheduling.

 Please note that for the purposes of scheduling, we may suggest an alternative length or collaboration between related proposals.
 While there is no limit on the number of submissions, the committee will not normally schedule more than two presentations from one primary author.

 Suggested Proposal Types and Duration

 The proposal types and durations below are suggestions.
 We eagerly welcome alternatives.

-Workshops (3 hours to full-day to take place the day before first conference day): In-depth hands-on sessions led by presenters with expertise, technical or otherwise, in an emerging topic or methodology of broad interest to the ACH community.
+Workshops (1-2 hours): In-depth hands-on sessions led by presenters with expertise, technical or otherwise, in an emerging topic or methodology of broad interest to the ACH community.

 Panels (1 hour): Engaging sessions that facilitate dialogue between presentations that are largely independent, highlighting connections between projects, methods, or themes.